A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

 \subsection{Self-Supervised Learning-Based}

 Self-supervised learning (SSL)~\cite{munro1986self} is a versatile framework that leverages unsupervised data by creating surrogate tasks, known as pretext tasks, to help models learn meaningful representations.
-These tasks are specifically designed to guide the learning process towards capturing useful features from the data.
+These tasks are designed to guide the learning process towards capturing useful features from the data.
 SSL methods are generally categorized into two approaches: generative and contrastive~\cite{liu2021self}.
 Generative SSL aims to create or reconstruct data, focusing on learning detailed representations, while contrastive SSL emphasizes comparing data samples by bringing similar pairs closer in the latent space and pushing dissimilar pairs apart.

-The SSL process typically begins with defining a pretext task, which does not require labeled data but helps in learning valuable representations.
-In contrastive learning, the pretext task might involve differentiating between augmented versions of the same image (positive pairs) and different images (negative pairs).
+The SSL process typically begins by defining a pretext task, which does not require labeled data but helps in learning valuable representations.
+In contrastive learning, the pretext task involves differentiating between augmented versions of the same image (positive pairs) and different images (negative pairs).
 The model is trained by minimizing the following loss function~\cite{chen2020simple}: